Ready to fill your Rx with CVS Specialty?

 Traveling can be exciting, but it also presents certain challenges for those with hemophilia, whether on a business trip or a family vacation.
 There are a few extra precautions you need to take, but with a little advance preparation, traveling can be as simple as 1, 2, 3.

 Medical paperwork and documents.

 Keep important medical papers together so they can be easily retrieved if needed.
 Use a folder or envelope to store these items and keep it with you in a safe place.
 Be sure to take the following when you travel:

-- A letter from your doctor or hemophilia treatment center (HTC) in case airport screeners ask for it or if you seek treatment from a hospital or HTC.
+- A letter from your doctor or Bleeding Disorders Treatment Center (BDTC) in case airport screeners ask for it or if you seek treatment from a hospital or BDTC.
 The letter should explain your condition, the need to use factor and the appropriate infusion supplies you need when you travel

 - Copies of your prescriptions and prescription labels for all your medications (factor, saline, etc.) in case you need to have them refilled while traveling

 - A list of hospitals and care centers near your destination